-Technology Risk refers to the risk associated with the use, ownership, operation, involvement, influence and adoption of Information Technology (IT) within an enterprise.
+Technology Risk refers to the risk associated with the use, ownership, operation, involvement, influence and adoption of Information Technology (IT) within the Group.

 RHB Investment Bank Group recognises the risk arising from the advancement and reliance upon information technology to support business operations through the deployment of advance technology and online systems to provide customers with convenient and reliable products and services.
-The Group's Technology Risk Management Framework ensures that a governance structure is in place for the identification, assessment and management of technology risks within existing IT operations as well as prior to deployment of applications and systems for internal as well as external customers.
+The Group's Technology and Cyber Risk Management Framework ensures that a governance structure is in place for the identification, assessment and management of technology risks within existing IT operations as well as prior to deployment of applications and systems for both internal and external customers.